Arkadiy-Garber/FeGenie/README.md

 7) Identification of iron-sulfur proteins.

 ### Citing FeGenie:
-This project is involved in a publication currently in review: "Garber, A.I., Nealson, K.H., Okamoto, A., McAllister, S.M., Chan, C.S., Barco, B.A., and Merino, N. FeGenie: a comprehensive tool for the identification of iron genes and iron gene neighborhoods in genomes and metagenome assemblies".

-If it was useful for your work, you can cite the bioRxiv pre-print: https://www.biorxiv.org/content/10.1101/777656v1
+Garber AI, Nealson KH, Okamoto A, McAllister SM, Chan CS, Barco RA and Merino N (2020) FeGenie: A Comprehensive Tool for the Identification of Iron Genes and Iron Gene Neighborhoods in Genome and Metagenome Assemblies.
+Front.
+Microbiol.
+11:37. doi: 10.3389/fmicb.2020.00037

 Please also cite various dependencies used by FeGenie.